Eurovision Song Contest 1962: Location

 The 1962 contest took place in Luxembourg City, Luxembourg, following the country's victory at the with the song "Nous les amoureux" performed by Jean-Claude Pascal.
 It was the first time that Luxembourg had hosted the event.
-The chosen venue was the Villa Louvigny, situated within the city's Municipal Park in the Ville Haute quarter of the city centre, which served as the headquarters of the Compagnie Luxembourgeoise de Télédiffusion (CLT), the Luxembourgish public broadcaster.
+The chosen venue was the Villa Louvigny, situated within the city's Municipal Park in the Ville Haute district of the city centre, which served as the headquarters of the Compagnie Luxembourgeoise de Télédiffusion (CLT), the Luxembourgish public broadcaster.
 The contest itself was held in the building's Grand Auditorium.